illescasDaniel/Matrix-Cplusplus/README.md

 Download: https://github.com/HDxDaniel/Matrix-Cplusplus/archive/master.zip

-Use the makefile file to compile the example program (main.cpp).
+Use the makefile to compile the example program (main.cpp).

 ----
 Sorry for my English.